gerashegalov/gerashegalov.github.io/_posts/2013-06-28-basic-authentication-of-JobTracker-webui.md

 ---
 layout: post
+title: Password protection of JobTracker webUI
 ---

-All hadoop daemons use an embedded Jetty web container to host JSP for webui, e.g., currently v6.1.26 in branch-1.
-So the question is [how to configure security with embedded jetty](http://docs.codehaus.org/display/JETTY/How+to+Configure+Security+with+Embedded+Jetty).
+All hadoop daemons use an embedded Jetty web container to host JSP for webUI, e.g., currently v6.1.26 in branch-1.
+So the question is [how to configure security with embedded jetty][1].

-JobTracker's UI is located under something like `${hadoop.home.dir}/webapps/job`

-For example, in `webapps/job/WEB-INF/web.xml` descriptor you can add the following to make sure that all urls are accessible only by the role "admin" and that [basic access authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) is used.
+JobTracker's UI is located under something like `${hadoop.home.dir}/webapps/job`.
+For example, in `webapps/job/WEB-INF/web.xml` descriptor we can add the following to make sure that all urls are accessible only by the role "admin" and that [basic access authentication][2] for simpe password password protection is used.

 {% highlight xml %}
   <security-constraint>